SamEdgemon/SportsAnalytics/baseball/Blog2_715/index.md

 The kid stood and watched the scene unfold.
 He knew this would be talked about ... forever!

 Years later, that same kid was in college, looking through a box of old baseball cards.
 One card caught his attention.
-On the front, it proclaimed Henry Aaron the "Home Run King."
+On the front, it proclaimed Hank Aaron the "Home Run King."

 It was the back of the card that mattered most. **It told a story with numbers!**

 He bought the baseball card and took it home.

-**1974 Topps Henry Aaron "Home Run King" Baseball Card**
+**1974 Topps Hank Aaron "Home Run King" Baseball Card**

 ![Front](https://samedgemon.github.io/SportsAnalytics/baseball/Blog2_715/Images/Aaron1974Toppsv3.png)
 ![Back](https://samedgemon.github.io/SportsAnalytics/baseball/Blog2_715/Images/Aaron1974ToppsBackv3.png)